Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-In AreaSearch's latest data released for financial year ending June 2023, River Heads' median income among taxpayers is $42,383.
-The average income in the suburb is $53,287.
-Nationally, the median income is higher at $56,916 with an average of $71,317.
-In Queensland excluding Brisbane (Rest of Qld), the median income is $53,146 and the average is $66,593.
-Based on Wage Price Index growth from June 2023 to September 2025, estimated median and average incomes for River Heads would be approximately $46,583 and $58,568 respectively.
-According to Census 2021 data, household, family, and personal incomes in River Heads fall between the 6th and 16th percentiles nationally.
-Income analysis shows that 30.6% of individuals in River Heads earn between $1,500 and $2,999 annually, with a similar pattern seen in the broader area at 31.7%.
-After accounting for housing costs, 86.4% of income remains, placing River Heads at the 19th percentile nationally for disposable income.
+In AreaSearch's latest postcode level ATO data released for the financial year ending June 2023, River Heads' median income among taxpayers was $42,383, with an average of $53,287.
+This is lower than the national average.
+Comparing to Rest of Qld's median of $53,146 and average of $66,593 shows a significant difference.
+Based on Wage Price Index growth of 9.91% since financial year ending June 2023, current estimates for River Heads would be approximately $46,583 (median) and $58,568 (average) as of September 2025.
+According to Census 2021 income data, household, family and personal incomes in River Heads all fall between the 6th and 16th percentiles nationally.
+Income analysis reveals that the $1,500 - 2,999 earnings band captures 30.6% of the community (991 individuals), reflecting patterns seen in the broader area where 31.7% similarly occupy this range.
+After housing costs, 86.4% of income remains, ranking at the 19th percentile nationally.

 Frequently Asked Questions - Income